-A little over a year ago I picked up some Indian food to go for my husband while I was caring for my father.
-As I took the naan out of the bag I wanted to cry, I wanted some so bad!
-To say the least, I was jealous.
-Creating a soft gluten free naan seemed hopeless.
-After promising everyone yesterday that I would experiment with a recipe I just had to give it a go.
+A little over a year ago, I picked up some Indian food for my husband while I was caring for my father.
+As I took the naan out of the bag I wanted to cry, I wanted some so badly!
+Putting it mildly, I was jealous.
+Creating a soft gluten free naan seemed hopeless at the time.
+After promising everyone that I would experiment with a recipe, I just had to give it a go.

 - 1/2 cup water, heated to 110°F